 Best Scrubs for Scalp Irritation

 This is the scalp scrub I use.
-I have a little patch behind my ear that gets dry every now and again, and this scrub always resolves the itchiness after application.
-Plus, it smells great and the price can't be beat!
+I have a little patch behind my ear that gets dry every now and again, and this scrub immediately resolves the itchiness after application.
+Its rich formula lathers well and its neutral, subtle scent pairs brilliantly with any shampoo, lotion, or perfume.
+And because of its moisturizing ingredients, it’s also great for minimizing frizz, enhancing shine along the top of the hair, and relieving roots exhausted from tight up-dos.
+And the price can’t be beat!

-If you have sensitive skin, it's important to keep in mind that your scalp is going to have that same sensitivity.
-Thus, gentle cleansers like this one are a great fit—one reviewer specifically recommends it for people with sensitive skin.
-Plus, the formula is color-safe, so you don't have to worry about stripping your hair of its color when you're in the shower.
+If you have sensitive skin, it's important to keep in mind that your scalp is, essentially, an extension of your face, and should be treated with the same sensitivity.
+Thus, gentle cleansers like this one—which is made with micellar water— are a great fit.
+One reviewer specifically recommends this formula for people with sensitive skin, citing its use of natural, moisturizing ingredients like coconut oil.
+Plus, the formula is color-safe, so you can cleanse thoroughly without worrying about stripping your ‘do of its brand-new shade.

 Pros: color-safe; immediate results; isn't drying; clarifying